cornerstonejs/dicomParser/README.md

 DICOM is an open standard and parsing it is easy enough that it should be freely available for all types of products - personal, open source and commercial.
-I am hoping that the MIT license help it see wide adoption to help the most people (and in the end, patients).
+I am hoping that the MIT license will help it see the widest possible adoption (which will in the end help the most patients).
 I will dual license it under GPL if someone asks.

 _Only deals with parsing DICOM - no code to actually display the images_